 We're going to need three core Python libraries to pull this off:

 • Asyncio: Python's bread-and-butter library for running asynchronous IO-bound tasks.
-The library has somewhat built itself into the Python core language, introducing async/await keywords that denote when a function is run asynchronously and when to wait on such a function (respectively).
+The library has built itself into the Python core language, introducing async/await keywords that denote when a function is run asynchronously and when to wait on such a function (respectively).

 • Aiohttp: When used on the client-side, similar to Python's requests library for making asynchronous requests.
 Alternatively, aiohttp can be used inversely: as an application webserver to handle incoming requests & serving responses, but that's a tale for another time.